-Although the Legislation places most of the obligations upon the Data Controller, it is the responsibility of all Smart Communications employees to apply the provisions of this Policy in relation to all Processing of Personal Data and handling of Confidential Information, whether Smart Communications is acting as Data Controller or Data Processor (or both).
+Although the Legislation currently places most of the obligations upon the Data Controller the GDPR will place specific legal obligations on Data Processors, it is therefore the responsibility of all Smart Communications employees to apply the provisions of this Policy in relation to all Processing of Personal Data and handling of Confidential Information, whether Smart Communications is acting as Data Controller or Data Processor (or both).
 Smart Communications provides employees with regular instruction in respect of such matters.

 The following key words and phrases are used within this Policy: